araman18/Enhanced_Music_Bot/README.md

 Dependencies include modules in requirments.txt as well as FFmpeg, can be installed by choco on windows.

-<h3>In order to run the bot in your own server follow the following steps<h3>
+In order to run the bot in your own server follow the following steps

-1.)Change the server name/guild name to the name of your server 2.)Use https://discordapp.com/oauth2/authorize?client_id=Njk4NjkyOTY1OTMzMjUyNjI5.XpJi9w.he8-v9jDOqTCYYYiG03mVH0PRQI&scope=bot to add the bot to your server
+1.)Change the server name/guild name to the name of your

+2.)Use https://discordapp.com/oauth2/authorize?client_id=Njk4NjkyOTY1OTMzMjUyNjI5.XpJi9w.he8-v9jDOqTCYYYiG03mVH0PRQI&scope=bot to add the bot to your server

 3.)To run the bot first use the command below to install dependancies
 <p> pip install -r requirements.txt pip install -r requirements.txt<p>

 4.)Install FFmpeg if not already installed

 5.) run "python main.py" to start running the bot